darrylwest/node-messaging-commons/README.md

 See the *examples* folder for a fully implemented example.

+## Examples

+- simple.js : creates a minimal hub, message producer and subscriber
+- publisher.js : creates a message producer to send messages to /test-channel
+- subscriber.js : recieves messages from a publisher on /test-channel
+- config.js : an example of a typical configuration

+## The bin folder

+These scripts are typical start/stop/config and status scripts used as templates for production installations.

 ## Tests

+### Unit Tests
 Unit tests include should/specs, jshint and validate-package.
 Tests can be run from the command line with this:

 ~~~